 Access Australia uses the same key policies, procedures, and governance processes as Access Group.
 Access Group has adopted a group-wide approach to modern slavery.
-Each of the actions, measures and evaluations identified in this statement are taken to apply to the above entities In this statement, reference to Access Group includes Access Australia.
+Each of the actions, measures and evaluations identified in this statement are taken to apply to the above entities.